Eddie Brock: Anti-hero

 After seeing a photo of Spider-Man's recently returned parents, Brock escapes from prison, and kidnaps them.
 During the resulting fight, Brock's ex-wife, Anne Weying, is nearly crushed under a falling ferris wheel, but Spider-Man saves her.
 Seeing this act, Venom makes peace with Spider-Man.
 In Venom: Lethal Protector (1993), Venom moves to San Francisco and acts as the protector of an underground society of homeless people.
 He is later taken prisoner by the Life Foundation who harvest the last five spawn within the symbiote to create super-powered policemen and Brock is forcibly separated from the symbiote.
 With Spider-Man's help, Brock is reunited with the symbiote and they seemingly destroy his spawn, Phage, Lasher, Riot, Scream and Agony, before escaping.
 After saving the homeless people, Venom is accepted into their society and remains their protector.

 In the 1993 crossover Maximum Carnage, Carnage reemerges and begins a massacre in New York City, and Brock returns to help, feeling responsible.
 Venom finds he is no match for Carnage, and seeks help from Spider-Man, but Spider-Man refuses to work with Venom's violent methods.
-Venom, accompanied by Black Cat, Cloak, Morbius and eventually a desperate Spider-Man, repeatedly confront Carnage and his allies.
+Venom, accompanied by Black Cat, Cloak, Morbius, and Spider-Man, repeatedly confront Carnage and his allies.
 Venom ultimately tackles Carnage into high-voltage generators, rendering Carnage unconscious and allowing his capture by the Avengers.
 Brock goes into hiding.

 Brock returns in the 1994 limited series Separation Anxiety, in which he is captured and separated from the symbiote for a government research project.
 Venom's spawn: Phage, Lasher, Scream, Riot, and Agony are revealed to still be alive and arrive to free Brock, seeking his help to gain control over their symbiotes.
 Brock is ultimately reunited with the symbiote, but the experience forces him to evaluate his relationship with the costume.
 The 1995 "Planet of the Symbiotes" event continued the narrative from Separation Anxiety, with Brock forcing the symbiote to leave him, concerned about how much influence it may be having on him.
 The symbiote unleashes a telepathic scream of sorrow and pain that attracts the other members of its species to Earth.
 The story follows the efforts of Brock, Spider-Man, and Scarlet Spider (Ben Reilly) to stop the invasion and defeat an escaped and empowered Carnage.
-Brock is forced to bond completely and irrevocably with the symbiote in order to inflict psychic trauma on the symbiotes, causing them to commit suicide.
+Brock is forced to bond completely and irrevocably with the symbiote to inflict psychic trauma on the symbiotes, causing them to commit suicide.